-The CGIAR Research Program on Forests, Trees and Agroforestry (FTA) is seeking to appoint three independent members of its Independent Steering Committee (ISC), for a term of office of three years, scheduled to start on May 1, 2018.
+The CGIAR Research Program on Forests, Trees and Agroforestry (FTA) is seeking to complete its Independent Steering Committee (ISC) with one new member.

 FTA is the world’s largest research for development program to enhance the role of forests, trees and agroforestry in sustainable development and food security and to address climate change.
 The Center for International Forestry Research (CIFOR) leads FTA in partnership with Bioversity International, CATIE, CIRAD, ICRAF, INBAR and Tropenbos International.